 I was reminded of it earlier today, while having an online exchange with a filmmaker friend, and thought it was about time I said a few words on the subject.

 What can black filmmakers in the USA learn from Nollywood, is a question I'm asked occasionally.
 Or why can't black filmmakers in America adopt the Nollywood-style of film production - cheap, fast films shot primarily on video, bypassing theaters and released directly to home video formats like DVD.

 Whenever I'm asked that question, my response is often, well, black filmmakers in America HAVE indeed embraced that model of film production.
 Just take a stroll down dvd rental/sale aisles at your local movie rental store, whether brick & mortar or virtual, and you'll find your answer there.

 On a weekly basis, there are over 100 new films released on DVD; the vast majority never receive theatrical releases - about 90% of them, if not more.
 And a percentage of those are films by black filmmakers, with all-black (or primarily black) casts.
-I don't have exact figures on what that percentage is, but there are enough of them, given the email press releases I get on a daily basis, alerting me to upcoming straight-to-video releases that I should be aware of, and that the senders believe would be appreciated by readers of this site.
+I don't have exact figures on what that percentage is, but there are enough of them, given the email press releases I get on a weekly basis, alerting me to upcoming straight-to-video/VOD/digital releases that I should be aware of, and that the senders believe would be appreciated by readers of this site.